adlnet/xAPI-Spec/xAPI-Communication.md

 values in section [6.4.2](#oauthscope).

 Permissions can also affect the response returned by an LRS to GET requests.
-For example, a set of credentials might have permission only to view Statements about a particular actor, in which case the LRS will filter any returned Statements to exclude any Statements not relating to that Actor.
+For example, a set of credentials might have permission only to view Statements about a particular Actor, in which case the LRS will filter any returned Statements to exclude any Statements not relating to that Actor.
 See [GET Statements](#stmtapiget) for details.

-In cases explicitly allowed by this specification, the credentials used can also affect the LRS behavior in handling a request, for example the LRS will normally overwrite the Authority property of a Statement, but can sometimes accept a submitted authority if it has a strong trust relationship associated with the credentials used to submit the statement.
+In cases explicitly allowed by this specification, the credentials used can also affect the LRS behavior in handling a request, for example the LRS will normally overwrite the "authority" property of a Statement, but can sometimes accept a submitted authority if it has a strong trust relationship associated with the credentials used to submit the Statement.
 See [Authority](#authority) for details.

 Permissions set by an LRS could cause a technically conformant LRS to fail conformance testing.
 This could occur where requests made by the testing software are rejected on the basis of permissions.
 For this reason